• Document Search

 Therefore, through Keyple SDK, developers can create applications that seamlessly connect with Calypso cards.
 By using the Ticketing Layer Requirements document, developers can ensure they conform strictly to all Calypso features and optimise their ticketing application.

-Introduction to Keyple eBook: "Blueprint for a Smarter Future"
+Introduction to Keyple ebook "Blueprint for a Smarter Future"

 Eclipse Keyple for operators and transport authorities